Suspect Nabbed In Slaying Of Mafia Boss Frank Cali, But Motive Appears To Be Totally Unexpected, Reports Say

-The first killing of a New York City Mafia boss in more than 38 years may have nothing to do with the mob at all, according to police sources who spoke to The New York Daily News.
-Cops on Saturday nabbed a 24-year-old suspect in the killing, Anthony Comello, at a home in Brick Township, New Jersey — a town on the Jersey Shore less than an hour south of Staten Island, New York, where the murder took place.
+The first killing of a New York City mafia boss in more than 38 years may have nothing to do with the mob at all, according to police sources who spoke to The New York Daily News.
+Cops on Saturday nabbed a 24-year-old suspect in the killing, Anthony Comello, at a home in Brick Township, New Jersey, a town less than an hour south of Staten Island, New York, where the murder took place.

-Francesco “Franky Boy” Cali, believed by law enforcement to be the boss of New York’s powerful Gambino crime family — one the five New York City Mafia “families” — was gunned down in the driveway of his own home in the Todt Hill neighborhood of Staten Island on Wednesday night, as Inquisitr reported.
+Francesco “Franky Boy” Cali, believed by law enforcement to be the boss of New York’s powerful Gambino crime family — one the five New York City mafia “families” — was gunned down in the driveway of his own home in the Todt Hill neighborhood of Staten Island on Wednesday night, as The Inquisitr reported.

 Security camera footage showed that the killer struck Cali’s parked SUV with his blue pickup truck.
 When Cali came out of his house to investigate, the man handed him a license plate that had fallen off the SUV — then pulled out a 9mm handgun and fired 12 rounds at Cali, striking him 10 times.

-But that license plate provided cops with the break in the case that they needed, according to law enforcement sources who talked to The Daily Beast online magazine.
-When investigators ran fingerprints obtained from the license plate through a police database, The Beast reported, they produced a match with Comello.
+But that license plate provided cops with the break in the case that they needed, according to law enforcement sources who talked to The Daily Beast.
+When investigators ran fingerprints obtained from the license plate through a police database, they produced a match with Comello.

 This is 24-year-old Anthony Comello, of Staten Island, arrested in connection with the murder of reputed mob boss #frankcali .
 According to the #NYPD, the investigation is only beginning. #StatenIsland #gambino #mob pic.twitter.com/h8oaclep2f